Bacula-Systems/ansible-collection-bacula-community/README.md

 The following examples use the playbooks in the `tests` directory of the Bacula Community collection.

-1) To deploy Bacula Community version (DIR, SD, and FD) `11.0.5` on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bce.yml` playbook:
+1) To deploy Bacula Community version (DIR, SD, and FD) `11.0.5`, using a PostgreSQL Catalog, on a host with the FQDN `baculadir.example.com` using the --extra_vars command line option, and the `bce.yml` playbook:

 > ansible-playbook -i baculadir.example.com, tests/bce.yml --extra-vars "director_hostname=baculadir.example.com bce_version=11.0.5"